JACOB MORCH Photo/Unsplash

 - Teachers must develop strategies and dispositions to disrupt the systems of privilege and oppression.

 To do so, we acknowledge and build upon the decades of work by scholars and activists of color.
 This process, which is non-linear and quite messy, can lead aspiring teachers to shift away from the identity of benevolent ally toward becoming accomplices for racial justice.
 Here we differentiate an ally from an accomplice.
 Ally teachers are those who fail to take direct action and often choose their own agenda.
-Building upon the concept of a white co-conspirator or accomplice developed by activists of color such as Indigenous Action Media
+Building upon the concept of a white co-conspirator or accomplice developed by activists of color such as Indigenous Action Media, Alicia Garza, and Feminista Jones, a teacher accomplice is one who is willing to engage in direct action and take risks.

 In our work as teacher educators, we’ve been trying to understand what it looks like to support novice teachers in becoming educator accomplices for racial justice.
 This means a shift away from a focus on a “teacher toolbox” of snazzy ways to deliver content toward the deliberate centering of culturally responsive, anti-racist pedagogy.
 The former gets us off the hook in confronting systems of power and oppression; the latter requires seeing the system, seeing where one fits in the system, and developing strategies to fight the system.